How do I connect to Remote Desktop via LAN?

 Step 5.
 In the Port Forwarding interface, choose the port you want to forward (if you are unsure of the protocol being used, choose TCP/UDP or Both under Service Type).
 Click apply after selecting the IP address of the device you want to port forward.

-An easier way to access remote desktop over LAN & over internet
+An easier way to access remote desktops over LAN & internet

 Step 1.
-Install and run AnyViewer on both of your computers.
-Navigate to Log in and then Sign up on the Controller computer (if you have already registered on the official website, you can log in directly).
+Navigate to Log in and then Sign up on the Controller computer to create an AnyViewer account. (if you have already registered on the official website, you can log in directly).

+Step 2.
+Your device will be automatically assigned to the account to which you have logged in and is listed on My devices.

 Step 3.
-You should now see that you have successfully logged into AnyViewer.
-Your device will be assigned to the account to which you have logged in automatically.

-Step 4.
-Log in to the same AnyViewer account on the two devices, then you can click One-click control to achieve a direct connection, click View the screen to see another’s screen, or click File transfer to share files between computers.
+Log in to the same AnyViewer account on the two devices, then you can click One-click control to achieve a direct connection, click View the screen to see another’s screen or click File transfer to share files between computers.

-- Additionally, you can change your account's plan to a Professional or Enterprise one.
-What a business or professional plan can provide for you is:
+- ✍ Upgrade your account's plan to a Professional or Enterprise and you can:

-- More devices will be allowed to assign to the same account for unattended remote access.
+- Asisgn more devices: More devices will be allowed to assign to the same account for one-click unattended remote access and power management.

-- More connection channels for more devices to be able to start remote connection at the same time.
+- More channels offered: Among assigned devices, more devices that can start remote connections at the same time.

 The bottom line